ICELAND AURORA TRAVEL: budget-friendly tour

 Optional Tour 3: BLUE LAGOON

 Afternoon bus transfer & entrance fee.
 Stay at the Blue Lagoon for 2,5 hours.
-We recommend booking at least 8 days before arrival in Iceland to secure space at the Blue Lagoon.
-Price ISK 10.000 per person.
-Payment is due with our tour guide in Icelandic Krona, Visa or MasterCard.
+The Blue Lagoon tour needs to be booked latest 8 days before arrival in Iceland to secure space at the Blue Lagoon.
+Price EUR 115 / ISK 14.000 per person including comfort package at the Blue Lagoon.
+Payment is due in advance.

 Day 5, THU or SAT: DEPARTURE DAY